dotnetcore/mocha/docs/quick-start/docker-compose/quick-start.en-US.md

 #### Query Trace Data

-Click the menu on the left, select Explore, and then select the Jaeger data source to see the Trace data.
+Click the menu on the left, select Explore, and then select the mocha-tracing data source to see the Trace data.

 ![](./assets/query-trace.png)